kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_Android_Introduction.md

 ## Intended Audience

-This guide assumes that you have the necessary Objective C or Swift and iOS development skills to build and compile advanced iOS applications using XCode.
+This guide assumes that you have the necessary Java and Android development skills to build and compile advanced Android applications using Android Studio.

 ## Supported Devices